Triv-Code/buy.make.ah/README.md

         • The API call returns a JSON file, that is read from in order to update the dictionaries.

 !!!
 Code Louisville !!!
 The API uses OAuth and requires a new Token every 24 hours.
 Reach out to me on slack and I can use my credentials to supply you with an up to date token.
 The token itself is at the end of the URL.
+Once you have the updated Token, just run python api.py from the command line and you're good to go.